arena-sh/launcher/README.md

 While there is no option to choose specific paths for games, you can still have a workaround and create a symlink on an expected location, that would make it work.

 #### Is this launcher secure?
-ArenaSH launcher is completely open-source and very easy to build for each platform.
+ArenaSH launcher is completely open-source and requires no admin rights.
 It actually consists of 300 lines of Python.
 Launch commands are hash checked when requested from server, so users always run what they see.
 All games listed in the platform is also open-source.
 For private servers, passwords are replaced by launcher utilizing the `TOKEN_HERE` placeholder, so it never reaches to the platform.

 #### I'm getting warnings by my anti-virus software on Windows
 Those are false positives as the windows installer is built by NSIS.
 We will continue to submit the launcher to particular anti-virus company to validate with them further.
 Also remember that you can always build the launcher yourself without downloading (see build instructions below).